August 26, 2010

 What is anticipatory grief?

 Anticipatory grief is the normal mourning that occurs when a patient or family is expecting a death.
-Anticipatory grief has many of the same symptoms as those experienced after a death has occurred.
+Anticipatory grief has many of the same symptoms as those experienced after death has happened.
 It includes all of the thinking, feeling, cultural and social reactions to an expected death that are felt by the patient and family.

 Some people believe that anticipatory grief is rare.
 To accept a loved one’s death while he or she is still alive may leave the mourner feeling that the dying patient has been abandoned.
 Expecting the loss often makes the attachment to the dying person stronger.
 Although anticipatory grief may help the family, the dying person may experience too much grief, causing the patient to become withdrawn.